Thuner: Limestone figure

 Thuner is an imposing limestone figure carved by John Michael Rysbrack (1693-1770).
 Thuner, the god of thunder, is one of the seven Saxon gods, each representing a day of the week.
-It was carved circa 1730 for Sir Richard Temple, Viscount Cobham (1675-1749) for his garden in Stowe, Buckinghamshire.
+It was carved circa 1730 for Richard Temple, 1st Viscount Cobham (1675-1749) for his Stowe Gardens.
 On the base of the sculpture, Thuner's name is carved in runes beneath a thunderbolt.
 Originally the statues were set around an altar in an open grove, known as the Saxon Temple at Stowe; later they were placed in Stowe's Gothic Temple of Liberty.
 They formed part of an important group of buildings and statuary erected by Lord Cobham during the 1730s, which embodied a political programme championing Whig beliefs in historic British liberty.

 Rysbrack was one of the most important sculptors working Britain at this time.
 A native of the Netherlands, he came over to England in about 1720, and soon established himself as a sculptor of monuments, portraits and busts.
 The Saxon gods, however, are unique in his work; neither are similar figures known by any other sculptors.